Long-Term Projections Show Broad-Based Job Opportunities in Linn and Benton CountiesMay 4, 2022

-There will be job opportunities in all of the broad private-sector industry groups.
-The region’s private educational and health services sector – of which hospitals are a big part – is projected to add the most jobs (+1,720).
-This is followed by the trade, transportation, and utilities sector (+970 jobs).
-This industry contains retailers and wholesale trade, as well as distribution centers in the area.
-Only information is expected to lose jobs (-50) by 2024.
-Information includes newspaper, directory, and book publishers, as well as software publishing.
+There will be job opportunities in all of the broad private-sector industries by 2030.
+The region’s private educational and health services sector is projected to add the most jobs (+2,350 jobs).
+This is followed by the leisure and hospitality sector (+2,170 jobs).
+Trade, transportation, and utilities is projected to add 1,750 jobs.
+This industry includes retailers and wholesale trade, as well as distribution centers.
+The manufacturing sector is projected to add 1,730 jobs, growing 16% over the decade.

-Between 2014 and 2024, there will be job openings in most occupations.
-In addition to the more than 7,400 occupational openings from new or expanding businesses, Linn-Benton employers will also need sufficiently trained workers for the 20,300 openings due to the need to replace those leaving their occupations.
+Between 2020 and 2030, there will be job openings in all occupations.
+In addition to the nearly 13,200 occupational openings from new or expanding businesses, Linn-Benton employers will also need sufficiently trained workers for the more than 101,000 openings due to the need to replace those workers leaving their occupations.
 Replacement openings will make up a majority of total job openings in all major occupational groups in Linn and Benton counties.

-Linn and Benton counties’ economic diversity is demonstrated by the occupational group projected to have the most job openings: service occupations are expected to have more than 6,100 openings from 2014 to 2024.
+Linn and Benton counties’ economic diversity is demonstrated by the occupational group projected to have the most job openings: service occupations are expected to have nearly 25,500 openings from 2020 to 2030.
 Service occupations – which include jobs as varied as emergency services, pest control workers, and fast food cooks – generally pay lower wages and require lower levels of education.

-Other large occupational groups are sales and related occupations, office and administrative occupations, and professional and related occupations.
+Other occupational groups with a large number of projected openings are professional and related occupations, office and administrative occupations, and transportation and material moving occupations.
 Professional occupations, which include web developers, engineers, and lawyers, tend to pay higher wages and require higher levels of education.

-In terms of actual job counts though, retail salespersons, counter attendants, cashiers, food preparation and serving workers, and waiters and waitresses are the five occupations with the most job openings anticipated in the coming 10 years.
-These are all large occupations, and they will all experience some openings due to economic growth and many more due to the retirement or other departure of existing workers.
+In terms of actual job counts though, fast food workers, retail salespersons, cashiers, laborers and freight movers, and home health personal care aides are the five occupations with the most job openings anticipated in the coming 10 years.
+These are all large occupations, and they will all experience some openings due to economic growth, but also due to the retirement or other departure of existing workers.